 Solo camping tour beginning in Croatia and ending in Croatia.

 My route through Montenegro took in Niksic, Zabljak (home of the Black Lake), Durmitor National Park and Pluzine.
 I avoided main roads as much as possible, but even when I was forced to use them they were quiet.
 The road from Pluzine to the border was particularly memorable for the blue watered barrage it followed.
-Durmitor was a hotbed for walkers, I stopped and chatted to several, one of whom was kind enough to take a photo me!
+Durmitor was a hotbed for walkers.
 At the top of the pass I chatted to a german tourer who recommended National Park Una in Bosnia, and the 'Mountains of Austria'.
 Neither of these were on my 'likely' route.
 I began to consider scrapping any form of a plan!

-I crossed the border into Bosnia through the haze that was smoke escaping from the border control's hut; smoking is the norm out there, everyone does it, everywhere (fag smoke was the reason I didn't see the second half of the England-Croatia match; my eyes were glazed over with the smoke).
-I carried on North to Foca. before turning back on myself to ride through Sutjeska National Park, a very quiet but beautiful haven.
+I crossed the border into Bosnia through the haze of cigarette smoke escaping from the border control's hut; smoking is the norm out there, everyone does it, everywhere (fag smoke was the reason I didn't see the second half of the England-Croatia match; my eyes were glazed over with the smoke).
+I carried on North to Foca before turning back on myself to ride through Sutjeska National Park, a very quiet but beautiful haven.

 A long day of riding allowed me to reach a small town called Kulen Verkauf, it sits on the River Una.
 I rolled into a the first campsite that I came across, it turned out to be the smallest and quietest!
 I was made to feel so welcome and the following 48 hours make my list of 'Tour Highlights'.
 Freshly caught trout grilled on the stove was enjoyed in the company of two swiss guys and a dutch family.
 Before I knew it, I was commited to a days rafting on the Una with a 6m vertical drop to boot.
 I have no photos here but for me the memories are strong.
 The lads caught lot of great images with their Go Pro and they are worth checking out on instagram- expeditionblueheart.
 They include great shots of Štrbački Buk, a 25m Waterfall (the rafting guys jumped down this!).
 I was sad to leave this campsite and the people I'd met behind, but I felt refreshed having had a full day off the bike and a change of activity!